-Anyone can benefit from knowing a bit about reference resources, which are best for addressing particular questions and how they fit into the research process.
-However, this guide is organized primarily to support Library Technology students working on reference assignments.
+Everyone and anyone!
+We can all benefit from knowing a bit more about reference resources.
+However, this guide is organized primarily to support Library Information Technology students learning about reference resources.

 Reference resources provide quick access to authoritative factual information, such as:

 This guide is not meant to be a comprehensive list of all the reference resources that may be useful to the SAIT community.
-It lists many resources, but there is much more to discover.
+It lists many resources, but there are many more to discover.

 In particular, this guide focuses on electronic resources.
 By using Library Search, however, you will find many other resources - both in print and online - held by the Library.

 If you'd like to see if the library has a specialized reference resource for a topic or discipline - or you want to find one online - just search your topic with the type of resource you're looking for (e.g. "dictionary chemistry" or "business biography").